ventz/pgsvr/README.md

 -----------------------------------
 This is rather simple.

-* You need r10k - "dynamic puppet environments" tied into Git
+* You need r10k - "dynamic puppet environments" tied into Git.
+Make sure that you don't setup the CRON, since it runs as "root"
 * You need 2 perl modules (Dancer and Plack)
 * An Apache server with a virtual config (I provide the site config)
 * SUExec Apache Module